How to Reverse a Fatty Liver

 The worst advice you could get for a fatty liver is to eat everything in moderation, because one alcoholic drink could take four days for your liver to recover.
 You can’t heal the liver if you do things in moderation such as alcohol.
 Let the liver recover completely by staying away from alcohol.

-Often people misunderstand this principle.
+Often, people misunderstand this principle.
 One patient I had was on my Liver Enhancement Program and he successfully lost weight for two weeks, and then stopped the program.
 He called and said the program didn’t work.
 I explained to him that he had to do it longer.
 He thought the liver would be healed in two weeks.
 It takes much longer!

-2 Simple Steps To Reverse a Fatty Liver
+2 Simple Steps to Reverse a Fatty Liver

 It’s so important to eliminate things from your life and diet that are destroying your liver.
 This means NO alcohol – it destroys the liver.
 You can’t get away with drinking every night.

-The liver does not do well with deep fried foods.
+The liver does not do well with deep-fried foods.
 Corn oil and hydrogenated oils are BAD.

 2. Add the things that heal the liver.

-Kombucha tea is good replacement for alcohol – it helps you feel relaxed and calm.
-It has all the same effects as alcohol you want without the damage – and it helps you heal your liver.
+Kombucha tea is a good replacement for alcohol – it helps you feel relaxed and calm.
+It has all the same effects as the alcohol you want without the damage – and it helps you heal your liver.

 The bitter vegetables such as collard greens, spinach, mustard greens, dandelion, kale, and radishes – the real bitter foods heal the liver.
 The more bitter they are, the better.
 Consume them on a regular basis.
 If you can’t seem to get them down, go with a vegetable blend such as the one I created for my patients called Organic Cruciferous Food.